 Music therapy uses music to encourage communication and expression by playing an instrument, singing or listening, usually in improvised music.
 It isn’t about learning to play an instrument.
 A music therapist forms a trusting relationship with a child and provides a safe setting in which difficult feelings can be expressed and contained.
 Music can often make sense where words are inadequate, or even impossible.
 Music therapy focuses on what a child can do rather than on their disabilities, gives choices and control, and raises self-esteem.

-Soundtracks is our stimulating music-making programme designed to give children in special schools the opportunity for active participation.
+Our stimulating music-making programme in special schools is designed to give all children the opportunity for active participation.
 Our specialist professional musicians adapt their approach to suit the needs of children/young people and staff in each school, leading a creative musical process where pupils and staff work together to produce high quality performances and/or recordings.

-Soundtracks musicians are experts at involving all children, whatever their abilities.
+Jessie’s Fund musicians are experts at involving children, whatever their abilities.
 They use a wide range of composition techniques, instruments and visual stimuli to create work with children and staff.
 As an example, projects may be based around composing music for film, making music inspired by the environment, or creating a piece based on a story or myth.